Te Mematanga Kura School Membership

 - At the start of each school year the Guarantor must reconfirm with the library who the cardholder for each School Membership card will be for the school year in order for the card to be reactivated.
 The card must be clear of all outstanding debt and issued items from the previous school year.

-- The card must be bought to the library in order to issue items.
+- The card must be brought to the library in order to issue items.

 - Self-check machines are available at libraries to issue library items on to the card.
 Please follow the on-screen instructions.
 You may issue items at the library counter at those libraries without self-check machines.